fisicorj/jogo-dados-info/README.md

 ---
 **Divirta-se refinando seus conhecimentos com o Exploradores de Dados! / Have fun refining your knowledge with Data Explorers!** 🛠️📈✨

+## License
+- This script is licensed under the MIT License.
+Feel free to use, modify, and distribute it as needed.